mart-123/data_thru/docs/data-deliveries.md

 ### Data Access
 - Queries can filter on specific deliveries or span multiple deliveries
 - Reports can compare data across different deliveries

+## Receiving a new Delivery from HESA
+When new delivery is received:
+- Create load tables via scripts like `create_hesa_23056_load_tables.py`
+- Update staging models to UNION the new load tables
+- Add extract/load steps to Prefect orchestrator

 ## Multi-Delivery Advantages